2. Carotid Ultrasound - Anatomy

 - Origin of the superior thyroid arteries from the common carotid artery

 2.3 Which regions of the carotid artery are difficult to image?

 |Cranial portions of the external and internal carotid arteries|

 |Segments of the vertebral arteries that are posterior to the transverse processes|

-2.4 What are the branches of the external carotid artery?
+2.4 What are the branches of the common carotid artery?

 The right common carotid artery originates from the brachiocephalic trunk, while the left common carotid artery arises from the aortic arch.
 The common carotid artery separates into the internal and external carotid artery at the upper boarder of the thyroid.
 This region is also called bifurcation.
 The internal carotid artery enters the skull through the carotid canal where it bifurcates into the middle cerebral artery and anterior cerebral artery forming the circle of Willis.
 The vertebral artery supplies the spinal chord and the cerebellum with blood.
 It arise form the subclavian artery and has 4 segments: The pre-foraminal segment, the formaminal segment (which runs in the transverse foramina of C6-C2), extradural segment, intradural segment.